hms-dbmi/pic-sure-all-in-one/README.md

 1. Run `sudo ./update-jenkins.sh`
 1. If jenkins is not running run the start script `sudo ./start-jenkins.sh`
 1. Follow the jenkins set up steps again.

-`Check For Updates` compares the installed AIO commit and workflow-file fingerprint with the exact AIO entry in the release tuple.
-A normal `update-jenkins.sh` run follows the configured Git branch.
-If that branch has moved beyond the release tuple, the check stops before migrations and prints the required commit.
-Install that exact revision with `sudo ./update-jenkins.sh --aio-ref <40-character-AIO-commit>`, then rerun `Check For Updates`.
-A non-Git package must contain the same reviewed workflow files; reinstall the package for the required AIO commit if its fingerprint differs.
-An exact-ref update records the current update branch and checks out the commit on the managed `picsure-aio-release-pin` branch.
-The next normal update restores the recorded branch and performs a fast-forward-only pull.
-Git failures stop the script before Jenkins is stopped or any jobs are replaced.

-The workflow fingerprint follows the update, initial-install, and rollback job call paths transitively.
-Editing any bound Jenkins job requires recomputing the AIO workflow fingerprint and re-pinning it in release control.

 A backup of your jenkins home can be found here: `"$DOCKER_CONFIG_DIR"/jenkins_home_bak/`